directus/directus/docs/reference/system/shares.md

 `DELETE /shares`

-Provide an array of share ids as the body of your request.
+Provide an array of share IDs as the body of your request.

 </template>
 <template #graphql>